tq-systems/u-boot-tqmaxx/board/tqc/tqmls102xa/README.md

 - `ecc`		- ECC enabled
 - -not given-	- ECC disabled

+Note: `ecc` requires a module with additionally installed ECC RAM!

 `<boot>` is a placeholder for the boot device
 - `mmcsd`		- build to boot from device on esDHC (eMMC or SD card)
 - `qspi`		- build to boot from flash on QSPI interface